mustafaaljadery/action-model-experiments/visualizing-the-dom/README.md

 These are elements that change the URL of the web page.
 Which in a sense changes the TREE of the page.
 You can think of these elements as having a nested tree structure within the main tree.

-This can heavily grow the size of the state space which require more exploration or more spophistcated serach algorithms.
+This can heavily grow the size of the state space which require more exploration or more sophisticated search algorithms.